andycranston/puttyauto/README.md

 + IP address or resolvable hostname of the host
 + The username to login as
-+ The password to supply to successful login (keep this to yourself for obvious reasons)
++ The password to supply to successfully login (keep this to yourself for obvious reasons)
 + The Linux prompt that gets displayed after a successful login

 For example I have a Linux host called "roastick" (it stands for "Router On A STICK" :-)